govuk-pay/configuration/README.md

 ### Requirements

-* Terraform - consolidate version with [`versions.tf` file](./teams/versions.tf)
 * `GITHUB_TOKEN` - GitHub's Personal Access Token with `admin:org` and `repo` permissions
 * `GITHUB_OWNER` - GitHub organisation name, `govuk-pay`
-* S3 and dynamodb access to the di-devplatform-build-prod AWS account.
+* S3 and dynamodb access to the govuk-pay-deploy AWS account.

-It is also possible to run this locally with a valid GITHUB_TOKEN and access to AWS.
+Be extremely careful with GitHub PATs, they have a high level of access, especially as an organisation owner.

 1. Set github environment variables: